1984 An eccentric red-haired baby was born.

 2018 Began new role of Senior Storyteller at JPL in January.
 Spoke at OWN IT 2018 Summit at the University of Southern California.
 Led discussion at SoCal Science Writing Symposium at the University of California, Los Angeles.
 Performed “TRAPPIST-Wonderful Worlds” at exoplanet conference in Pasadena and a science comedy night in Washington, D.C.
 Traveled to Spain, Poland and Lithuania.
 Helped produce JPL’s “On a Mission” podcast.
 Began temporary position at NASA HQ as press officer for astrophysics in Washington.

 2019 Led NASA astrophysics communications during the government shutdown.
-Co-produced NASA’s “Gravity Assist” podcast.
+Produced NASA’s “Gravity Assist” podcast.
 Performed at Open Mic Night at the American Astronomical Society conference in Seattle.
 Performed and spoke at Astronomy on Tap in Pasadena.
 Ate astronaut ice cream for the first time at Yuri’s Night.
+Went on speaking tour of eastern Australia and gave public talks about space and storytelling at: